 That August, Atlanta fans of the rock group, Little Feat, may have also been shouting “Yowie!”
 The song that seemed to literally jump off Little Feat’s new album, Feats Don’t Fail Me Now, was a celebratory romp entitled “Oh Atlanta.”
 Little Feat, though from Los Angeles, had a devoted following in Atlanta, going back to their 3-night appearance in May ’71 at the Twelfth Gate, a legendary club in the city’s hippie district.
 “Oh Atlanta,” a celebration of love and good times in the New South’s shining city, was also Little Feat’s expression of gratitude to their loyal fans who packed the Twelfth Gate, Richards and Georgia Tech’s Landis Field and then bought their albums at the record shops along the “Strip” on Peachtree Street.
 “You can drop me off on Peachtree, I got to feel that Georgia sun,” went the words penned and sung by Little Feat’s keyboardist, Bill Payne.
 Oh Atlanta, got to get back to you … to the days when life in town was so promising.

 Hindsight being 20/20, the days of promise often look brighter even when hopes and dreams are fulfilled.
 It’s the plotting and laboring for the life ahead that makes the early days so vibrant in our collective memories, despite any setbacks and stumbling blocks that slowed us.
 It happens with everyone.
 In August ’74, Hank Aaron appeared to be slowing down.
 The pace he set in catching and passing Babe Ruth no doubt exhausted him.
 As the month began, with 56 games left in the season, he had hit only 13 home runs, while compiling a .243 batting average.
 But the new Home Run Champion finished strong, adding 25 more points to his batting average and hitting 7 more home runs.
-Being 40 long before baseball’s steroids and HGH era, what Aaron did in his last season with the Braves, considering the various tensions as he approached and broke Babe Ruth’s record, was quite impressive.
+Given that he was now 40 (long before baseball’s steroids and HGH era) and having to live through the various tensions as he approached and broke Babe Ruth’s record, his last season with the Braves was quite impressive.

 What’s Happened Down Here Is The Winds Have Changed … Lester Maddox, highlighted in “Rednecks,” the opening track of Good Old Boys, had been invited by Newman’s label, Warner Brothers, to the concert.
 According to an article by Art Harris in Rolling Stone, Maddox claimed not to have seen the invitation, as he was absorbed in the $500,000 debt he had run up in his recent unsuccessful campaign to be elected Georgia’s governor.
 Soon Maddox, then serving as Georgia’s lieutenant governor, would devote more time to his restaurant at Underground Atlanta.